Can a Roulette System Beat the Wheel?

 The most important thing to do when utilising any such progressive betting roulette system is know your limits.
 This applies to both time and money.
-Don’t play according to this sort of roulette system for more than an hour at a time.
+Don’t play according to this sort of roulette system for more than an hour at a time at a CAD casino site.
 You should also limit yourself by only bringing a certain amount of money to the table, so you don’t risk losing more than you can afford to part with.

 The Predictive Betting Roulette System

 Just about every roulette system out there is based on the idea that the results are, to some degree, predictable.
 From the get go, it’s important that you understand that this is not, strictly speaking, true.
 Every time the wheel spins, the ball has exactly the same chances of landing on your chosen slot as with any other spin.
 That’s because events in roulette are not dependent on one another – every spin is independent of the others.

 The Martingale roulette system, for example, assumes that it is inevitable that your bet will eventually win.
 But, although it often does work out this way, it’s quite possible that you could keep playing forever without the ball ever landing in your slot.
 The same applies to something like the d’Alembert, which assumes that, if Wager A wins more than Wager B, then A is less likely than B to win again.